albertosilv/deathFriends/README.md

 # Death Friends

-##### Death Friends é um jogo de tiro em terceira pessoa, no formato multiplayer.
-O jogo é uma disputa entre 6 usuários, na qual o vencedor é aquele que sobreviver.
+##### Death Friends is a third-person shooter in multiplayer format.
+The game is a dispute between 6 users, in which the winner is the one who survives.

-### 🚧  Death Friends 🚀 Em construção...  🚧
+### 🚧  Death Friends 🚀 Under construction...  🚧

 ### Features

+### Install

+$ pip3 install deathFriends

+Death Friends works with Python 3.6+.

+To update it just run $ pip3 install --upgrade deathFriends.

-### Pré-Requisitos
+### Play

+Just run $ deathFriends.